AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/patching/changing-the-patch.md

     using the \[Unpark\] option.

--   If the new DMX address already has another fixture or dimmer patched on it, the console will warn you (unless this is disabled in User Options, see section 16.1.6 on page 313).
+-   If the new DMX address already has another fixture or dimmer patched on it, the console will warn you (unless this is disabled in [User Settings](../system-settings/user-settings.md)).
 You can either press
     \[Select another DMX address\] to abort the change or \[Park Conflicting Fixtures\].
 All programming for the parked fixture is preserved, but you need to repatch it to a free DMX address using